Here Are 6 Arizona Swimming Holes That Will Make Your Summer Memorable

 What is the hottest month of the year in Arizona?

-Desert summers can be brutally warm, so if you want to cool off you can check out the best swimming spots in Arizona.
-The warmest month of the year on average is July.
+Desert summers can be brutally hot, so if you want to cool off you can check out the best swimming spots in Arizona.
+The hottest month of the year in Arizona on average is July.
 During that month, the average high temperature is 106 degrees, and the low is 84.
 As many Arizonans know, it can easily be over 110 degrees during that month with blazing sunshine.
-If you’re planning on taking a refreshing swim, be sure to prepare accordingly by wearing sunscreen and taking ample drinking water for the hike up.
+If you're planning on taking a refreshing swim, be sure to prepare accordingly by wearing sunscreen and taking ample drinking water for the hike up.
 Stay hydrated, stay cool, and stay safe when enjoying AZ summer destinations.

 Are there any natural lazy rivers in Arizona?

 Here are a few natural lazy rivers in Arizona:

 - The Salt River is extremely popular for tubing, where you can lounge in a tube and let the river carry you.

 - You can also tube on the Verde River near Cottonwood